 Field school project started: 2012

-Artifacts & monuments in the project's focus: Floor mosaics of the ancient city of Stobi, Republic of Macedonia.
+Artefacts & monuments in the project's focus: Floor mosaics of the ancient city of Stobi, Republic of North Macedonia.

 Periods in the project's focus: Roman, Late Roman/Early Byzantine (2nd century BCE - 6th century CE).